benjamin762/reseplanerare/README.md

 This is a travel planner application.
 It can keep track of all your planned travels.

+NEW You can now see the weather, edit and delete your plans.

 ## Install

 1. Clone repo